 - Use acetaminophen or ibuprofen if the pain is severe.
 However, do not use aspirin.

-Once you reach our office, your dentist will likely recommend taking an X-ray to diagnose the origin of the pain and extent of the problem, and recommend the best treatment.
+Once you reach our office, your dentist will likely recommend taking an X-ray to diagnose the origin of the pain and the extent of the problem and recommend the best treatment.
 You may need an antibiotic if there is an active infection or to prevent infection from developing.
 In addition, dental devices such as mouth guards may be prescribed to prevent damage caused to the teeth and jaw joint by tooth grinding.

 If you are suffering from a toothache, schedule an examination with the best dentists in Appleton at Grand View Family and Cosmetic Dentistry by calling at 920-996-0123.
 You can also drop by at 381 South Kools Street, Appleton, WI 54914, during office hours for emergency dental care.